cfe84/proletarian-wizard/README.md

 8. [x] Clicking on todos in the overview sometimes doesn't bring you at the right line
 9. [ ] Daily notes should be more configurable.
 10. [x] Overdue are showing early (date calculated on UTC)
+11. [x] Subtasks with due dates don't appear in Due group in the hierarchic tree

 ## Release Notes

+### 1.9.4

+- Fix 11.

 ### 1.9.3